 But when I make simple syrup, I infuse it with aromatics.
 I’ve added lemongrass and citrus zest in the past but, for the margarita, I used kaffir lime leaves.
 And I added them from the very start when I boiled the sugar and water together.
 I didn’t use up all the kaffir lime leaf-infused simple syrup for the the margarita though.
 What was left, I poured into a jar and kept in the fridge.
 Two weeks later, it was a dozen time times more deliciously aromatic than it was the day I made it.
 That was what I used to mix this strawberry lemonade.

-- about 4 tbsps. of lemon juice (I used kalamansi, the local version of lemon)
+- 4 tablespoons lemon juice (I used kalamansi, the local version of lemon)

-- about ¼ c. of simple syrup (the instructions for making kaffir lime syrup has been outlined above)
+- 1/4 cup simple syrup (the instructions for making kaffir lime syrup has been outlined above)

-- 2 c. of soda water (available in grocery stores)
+- 2 cups soda water (available in grocery stores)

 - a handful of fresh mint leaves (I used spearmint)